What is Sciatica?

 Swiss Exercise Ball

 The unstable surface that your Swiss Exercise Ball provides can help awaken your deep core stability muscles.
-Your physiotherapist can advise you specific exercises or you can download some exercise plans from the following web link: Ball Exercises
+Your physiotherapist can advise you on specific exercises or you can download some exercise plans from the following web link: Ball Exercises

 Poor sitting posture is a common cause of sciatica.
 To assist the support of your lower back many simple and effective products have been developed over time.
 These include: